deviant art

 No longer am I bound

-I couldn't survive my dark
+I couldn't survive my darkest hour

 the rainfall kidshe always loved the sting of grapefruit